Political science group finds significant minority of members have experienced harassment at annual meeting

 Among the findings:

-- 42 percent of women and 22 percent of men said that they had been "put down" or "experienced condescension" at the meeting.
+- Forty-two percent of women and 22 percent of men said that they had been "put down" or "experienced condescension" at the meeting.

-- 30 percent of women and 10 percent of men said that they had experienced "inappropriate language or looks, such as experiencing offensive sexist remarks; getting stared at, leered, or ogled in a way that made them uncomfortable; or being exposed to sexist or suggestive materials which they found offensive."
+- Thirty percent of women and 10 percent of men said that they had experienced "inappropriate language or looks, such as experiencing offensive sexist remarks; getting stared at, leered or ogled in a way that made them uncomfortable; or being exposed to sexist or suggestive materials which they found offensive."

-The survey looked at specifics within that last item and found that while the numbers of people reporting certain kinds of inappropriate behavior was law.
-But the report published by the association said that the data should still be of concern.
+The survey looked at specifics within that last item and found that the numbers of people reporting certain kinds of inappropriate behavior were low.
+But the report published by the association said the data should still be of concern.

 The report found no statistically significant differences in the results by race or ethnicity.